vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

       \ . '|nunmap <buffer> ,s'
 ```

-This works OK, but there’s quite a lot going on here for something that seems
+This works, but there’s quite a lot going on here for something that seems like
-like it should be simpler.
-It would be nice to avoid all the
+it should be simpler.
+It would be nice to avoid all the [script-variable][sv]
-[script-variable][sv] function guff, too.
+function scaffolding in particular, preferably without having to try to work
+the complex definitions for the settings into the mappings directly.

 ### Separating compiler definitions out